purdygeorgeedward-dev/krimble/README.md

 2. Smaller splash image on load so it fits mobile screens.
 (DONE.)

-3. Two finger move of any open window?
+3. Two finger move of any open window.
+(Implemented, untested.)

 4. Remove Tools menu to make the Settings menu easier to reach.
 (DONE.)